 The WHOIS register is the main source for information about domain names and ownership that you could find on the Web.
 However, there are some limitations to the accuracy of the WHOIS information.

-- Different type of information for different domains
+Different type of information for different domains

-Unfortunately there is no standard set of details that is available for all domain names in the WHOIS register.
+Unfortunately, there is no standard set of details that is available for all domain names in the WHOIS register.

-This means that you could find different list of details and contact information for the different domain names for which you make a WHOIS request.
+This means that you could find a different list of details and contact information for the different domain names for which you make a WHOIS request.

 The divergence in the WHOIS register data depends on the country in which the domain name is registered.
-In some countries the registrant is required to provide only a name and an email address; in other countries the list of required information is much longer: full contact information for the domain owner, technical and administrative contact.
+In some countries the registrant is required to provide only a name and an email address; in other countries, the list of the required information is much longer: full contact information for the domain owner, technical and administrative contact.